Keyboard shortcuts

 What Just Happened?

-6. Created a projectionTotalDeposits builds a read model
+3. Created a projectionTotalDeposits builds a read model from events

 Key Points